 Best Time to See Northern Lights in Alberta

 The tricky thing about seeing northern lights in Alberta (or anywhere on Earth) is that they can truly be hit or miss.
-There is no guarantee that you will see them, no matter how badly you want to.
+No matter how badly you want to, there is no guarantee that you will see them.
 Even if there are enough energetic electrons to light up the sky, clouds can also ruin a viewing.
 The key is to be patient, plan your trip in the right season, follow alerts and weather forecasts, and hope for the best.

 Northern lights can be visible all year round, but most likely in the colder, darker months from September to mid-May (which is why aurora borealis spotting is one of the best winter in Alberta activities).
 Geomagnetic activity is highest during autumn and spring equinoxes, making September, October, and March the peak months.